soundg33k/minima/_posts/2017-07-01-raspberry-pi-music-player.md

 {% endhighlight%}

 #### Tweak mpd.conf
 All the settings for MPD are stored in this file: <b>/etc/mpd.conf</b>.
 One of the most important settings is <b>music_directory</b>, you will have to make that is points to the location where your samba share is mounted.
 I invite you to get familiar with the mpd.conf file (man mpd.conf).
-You should try to read thought the example mpd.conf file because their might be some settings that will be interesting for you set-up.
+You should try to read thought the example mpd.conf file because there might be some settings that will be interesting for your set-up.
 When tweaking the mpd.conf file, the trick is to run mpd in verbose mode and no-daemon mode so you can see the log and know what is wrong with your mpd.conf settings.
 {% highlight bash %}
 mpd --no-daemon --verbose
 {% endhighlight%}